spotify/luigi/doc/workflows.rst

 method which returns True if and only if the Target exists.

 In practice, implementing Target subclasses is rarely needed.
-You can probably get pretty far with the :class:`~luigi.file.LocalTarget` and :class:`~luigi.hdfs.HdfsTarget` classes that are available out of the box.
+Luigi comes a toolbox of several useful Targets.
+In particular, :class:`~luigi.file.LocalTarget` and :class:`~luigi.hdfs.HdfsTarget`,
+but there is also support for
+:class:`S3 luigi.s3.S3Target`,
+:class:`SSH luigi.contrib.ssh.RemoteTarget`,
+:class:`FTP luigi.ftp.RemoteTarget`,
+:class:`MySQL luigi.contrib.mysqldb.MySqlTarget`,
+:class:`Redshift luigi.redshift.RedshiftTarget`, and several more.

+Most of these targets, are file system-like.
-These directly map to a file on the local drive or a file in HDFS, respectively.
+For instance, :class:`~luigi.file.LocalTarget` and :class:`~luigi.hdfs.HdfsTarget` map to a file on the local drive or a file in HDFS.
 In addition these also wrap the underlying operations to make them atomic.
 They both implement the :func:`~luigi.file.LocalTarget.open` method which returns a stream object that could be read (``mode='r'``) from or written to (``mode='w'``).
-Both :class:`~luigi.file.LocalTarget` and :class:`~luigi.hdfs.HdfsTarget` also optionally take a format parameter.

 Luigi comes with Gzip support by providing ``format=format.Gzip``.
 Adding support for other formats is pretty simple.